 It’s hard to read, but the library’s small (2.53%) portion is that small sliver second from the right.

-(Almost every year the library receives an even smaller percentage, because the schools keep getting more.)
+(Almost every year the library gets an even smaller percentage.)